 The Lord’s people should (and by grace will) be far from being unsettled or drawn away by the multitude who forsake the true God.
 Instead, the steadfastness of idolaters is a motive for those who seek God to renew their own resolutions for greater obedience and faithfulness.
 Their blind zeal towards that which is no god may teach us our duty towards the true God (see Jeremiah 2:10-11).

-Read the blog post Why Zeal and Reformation go together
+You might like to read this blog post next – Why Zeal and Reformation go together